LEICA SUMMICRON M 50mm

 1.Overview

-Like the Summicron-M 35mm ASPH., Summilux-M 50mm, and APO Summicron 90mm, it was available in three colors: black, silver, and titanium.
-The titanium and silver colors use a brass lens barrel, which is heavier than the black color with an aluminum barrel.
+Similar to the Summicron-M 35mm ASPH., Summilux-M 50mm, and APO Summicron 90mm, it was available in three colors: black, silver, and titanium.
+The titanium and silver colors use brass barrels, and are heavier than the black aluminum barrel.

 2.Usage

-I have used the early retractable Summicron, the Summicron with glasses, and this one with a built-in hood for the M-series.
-I have had very few complaints about the image quality of any of them, and compared to the 50mm lenses before the Summicron, I feel that the Summicron series is a complete lens.
+I have used the early retractable Summicron, the Summicron with glasses, and this one with a built-in hood for the M-summicron.
+There were almost no scenes where I was dissatisfied with the image quality, and I feel that the Summicron series is a complete lens compared to the 50mm lenses before the Summicron.
 For this reason, I have not yet acquired any of the lenses released between the first and this lens.

-The brightness of the F2 aperture makes it easy to determine the focus position with the rangefinder of the M-series Leica, and in casual use such as snapshot photography, the focus position does not go against your intention very often, making it easy to use, unlike the Summilux 50mm ASPH., which requires razor-sharp focus accuracy.
+The brightness of the maximum aperture of F2 makes it easy to determine the focus position with the rangefinder of the M-series Leica, and in casual use such as snapshot photography, the focus position does not go against your intention so much, making it easy to use unlike the Summilux 50mm ASPH., which requires razor-sharp focus accuracy.

-The layout of the aperture ring at the front of the lens and the focus ring in the middle has been retained, so photographers who are used to Summicron won’t be confused.
-However, the finger hook that was present on the second and third generation lens barrel is no longer there, so photographers who use the finger hook as a starting point may be confused.
+The aperture ring is located at the front of the lens and the focus ring is located in the middle, so photographers who are used to Summicrons will not be confused.
+However, the lens barrel no longer has the finger rest that was present in the second and third generations, so photographers who use the finger rest as the starting point may be confused.

-In 2013, it was released as the APO SUMMICRON 50mm ASPH., a lens that combines the APO specifications, the use of aspherical lenses, and the specifications of modern Leica lenses.
-This lens is completely different from the regular Summicron in terms of both performance and price.
+In 2013, it was released as the APO SUMMICRON 50mm ASPH., a lens that combines APO specifications, aspherical lenses, and all the specifications of modern Leica lenses.
+This lens is completely different from the regular Summicron in terms of performance and price.

-Leica makes steady improvements to its long-selling products, so I think there is a possibility that improvements such as a shorter minimum focusing distance and the use of aspherical lenses will be made, as with the latest Summilux-M model released in 2023.
+Leica steadily improves its long-selling products, so there is a possibility that improvements such as a shorter minimum focusing distance and the adoption of aspherical lenses will be made, as with the latest Summilux-M to be released in 2023, and if the lens configuration remains the same, it will be difficult to come up with a name for it.

 Specification and Competitor